Brad Kahlhamer: Super Catcher

-Taking a new direction, Kahlhamer began a production of wire, bells, and dreamcatcher forms repeating and expanding – “Using the ubiquitous symbol of the dream catcher, perhaps the most recognizable and appropriated object of American Indian culture, it hangs as an intricate, sprawling, sieve-like chain link net.
+Taking a new direction, Kahlhamer began a production of wire, bells, and dreamcatcher forms repeating and expanding by "using the ubiquitous symbol of the dream catcher, perhaps the most recognizable and appropriated object of American Indian culture, it hangs as an intricate, sprawling, sieve-like chain link net.
+He has explored this production through various works, mainly using materials such as wire, powwow bells, and jingles to achieve creating these unique dreamcatchers.
 Super Catcher, 2014 looms suspended from the ceiling as a swarm of elements in what Kahlhamer describes as “aftermarket spiritual rebar”.
 Most recently described as "dream catchers caught in an archaic fisherman’s net, studded with small bells" while on display at the San Francisco Museum of Modern Art.

 Music

 An accomplished musician, he writes, performs and produces.
 Brad Kahlhamer's combines his experience in the music and art worlds and also has created videos that utilize his visual and audio work.
-In 2015 for The Huffington Post he says, "The sounds I play are like the forms in my work – skeletal, jangly, wirey”, this constant guerilla work with material translates through painting, sound, and writing.
+In 2015 for The Huffington Post he says, "The sounds I play are like the forms in my work – skeletal, jangly, wiry”, this constant guerilla work with material translates through painting, sound, and writing.

 The artist has also contributed album artwork for musical group Man Man.